University of Washington COVID-19 Prevention Plan

 Returning to campus

-Returning to our campuses will happen in phases.
-While the move to remote work and classes was across-the-board and immediate, the move to having more employees working in-person on UW campuses will be both phased and specific to each unit’s circumstances.
+The return to our campus has happened in phases.
+While the move to remote work and classes was across-the-board and immediate, the move to having more employees working in-person on all UW campuses has been both phased and specific to each unit’s circumstances.

-Visit the University of Washington's Recovery Status page for details on the phased return to normal operations.
+Visit the University of Washington's Recovery Status webpage for details on the phased return to normal operations.
 The Governor's office has also produced a Campus Reopening Guide.